On the Saddle

 Point of Interest Signs: Point of Interest Signs will be planted along the road throughout the ride to educate cyclists about what they’re seeing, hearing and smelling as they pedal along.
 Signs may notify riders about irrigation and water rights, what’s growing in a field, the type of fish inhabiting a reservoir or the location of a historical landmark.

 For those riders who wish to further explore the themes and subjects they encounter along the route, educational exhibits, demonstrations, and interactive displays will be set up in each host community.
 Shuttles will also be offered for off-site exhibits.
-Don’t miss Fort Morgan’s Fall Harvest Car Show or Sterling’s Sugar Beet Days!
+Make time for Julesburg’s Fort Sedgwick Museum and Depot Museum, Holyoke’s Phillips County Historical Museum and Sterling’s Overland Trail Museum as well as its wildly popular Sugar Beet Days.

 Educational Sponsors & Providers